Sim hijacking / swapping

 - Access to your PII - Name, address, DOB, etc.

 - Extra security at your carrier.
 Proactively harden your account with your cell phone provider.
 Call their customer support line and inquire about additional steps that are available to ensure that even if someone has all of your information that another piece of information would be needed to prevent unauthentic requests.
-Ask them if they allow an additional security question or PIN code options for any changes to the account.
+Ask them if they allow additional security questions or PIN code options for any changes to the account.

 - Set a PIN code for your SIM card to protect it in case of theft.
 You (or anyone with access to your SIM card) will need to enter this PIN anytime you restart your phone or put your SIM card into a new phone.
 Make sure to store it somewhere safe—and if you can’t remember your code, don’t try to guess it, because too many failed attempts can lock you out of the account.